kevinyswong/kevinyswong.github.io/index.md

-inevitable material decay, and the motions of life—recurring preoccupations rendered most explicit in his JOURNEY TO THE WEST in which one monk, dressed in a blood-red robe to contrast with the city streets in the background, walks in a monument’s slow pace for 56 minutes, the pace of a life spent pursuing meaning juxtaposed with the images of everyday activity—the motions.
+inevitable material decay, and the motions of life—recurring preoccupations rendered most explicit in his JOURNEY TO THE WEST in which one monk, dressed in a blood-red robe to contrast with the city streets in the background, walks in a monument's slow pace for 56 minutes, the pace of a life spent pursuing meaning juxtaposed with the images of everyday activity—the motions.
 Tarkovsky mentioned similar ideas when he said:
 <blockquote>
-Before defining art, or any concept, we must define a far broader question: what is the meaning of man’s life on Earth?
+Before defining art, or any concept, we must define a far broader question: what is the meaning of man's life on Earth?
 Maybe we are here to enhance ourselves spiritually.
 If our life tends to this spiritual enrichment, then art is a means to get there.
 This, of course, in accordance with my definition of life, art should help man in this process . . .
 The problem with young people is their carrying out noisy and aggressive actions to not feel lonely.
 And this is a sad thing.
-The individual must learn to be on his own as a child, for this doesn’t mean to be alone.
+The individual must learn to be on his own as a child, for this doesn't mean to be alone.
 It means not to get bored with oneself, which is a very dangerous symptom, almost a disease . . .
 Cinema is an unhappy art as it depends on money, not only because a film is very expensive, but it is then also marketed like cigarettes . . .
 The film for the large audience cannot be poetical.
-Some films have been seen by millions of people . . . now it’s difficult to surprise the spectator, and good films are not seen by the masses.
+Some films have been seen by millions of people . . . now it's difficult to surprise the spectator, and good films are not seen by the masses.
 </blockquote>
 Ebert wrote:
 <blockquote>
-The reviewers of Tsai Ming-Lian's [sic] ‘What Time Is It There?’ have compared it to the work of Yasujiro Ozu, Robert Bresson, Michelangelo Antonioni, Jacques Tati and Buster Keaton.
+The reviewers of Tsai Ming-Lian's [sic] 'What Time Is It There?' have compared it to the work of Yasujiro Ozu, Robert Bresson, Michelangelo Antonioni, Jacques Tati and Buster Keaton.
 If none of these names stir admiration and longing in your soul, start with them, not with Tsai.
 Begin with Keaton and work your way